 The Housing Learning and Improvement Network is the leading ‘knowledge hub’ for over 5,700 housing, health and social care professionals in England involved in planning, commissioning, designing, funding, building and managing housing, care and support services for older and vulnerable people.
 The network was previously responsible for managing the Department of Health’s extra care housing fund.

-Shelter is a charity that campaigns on housing issues and provides an advice service to homeless people and those at risk of homelessness.
-The government provides £2.5 million a year to Shelter to run the National Homelessness Advice Service in partnership with Citizens Advice.
-This funding provides specialist support and training to homelessness advisers across the country.
+Shelter is a national housing and homelessness charity.
+The government is funding Shelter to run the National Homelessness Advice Service in partnership with Citizens Advice.
+This service provides specialist support and training to homelessness advisers across the country to help those who are homeless or at risk of homelessness.

 Sitra is an umbrella membership organisation dedicated to raising standards in the housing care and support sector.
-Sitra is funded by DCLG.
+Sitra receives funding from DCLG to explore how best the sector can support the integration of housing, care and support and to develop and provide training courses.